Dekr0/Dekr0/todo/audio_modding.md

 ## R63

 - Actor mixer and attenuation for tails seems to boost volume in some area.
+- Patch for KF2 EBR
+- Reload SFX

 ## AMG43